Bolzano: Bavarian settlement

 During the gradual decline of the Lombard influence in the seventh century, Bavarian immigration took place and the first mention of a Bavarian ruler in Bolzano dates from 679.
 At that time, the Bavarians named the nearby villages around Bolzano Bauzanum or Bauzana.
 In 769 Tassilo III, Duke of Bavaria issued in Bolzano the foundation charter of the Innichen Abbey.
 German populations have been present in the region of Tyrol from that period onwards.
 At around the year 1000, the settlement is called "in Pauzana valle, quae lingua Teutisca Pozana nuncupatur".

 Bishopric of Trent

-In 1027 the area of Bolzano and the rest of the diocese was conferred, by the emperor Conrad II from the Salian dynasty, upon the bishops of Trent.
+In 1027 the area of Bolzano and the rest of the Diocese was conferred upon the bishops of Trent by the emperor Conrad II from the Salian dynasty.
 In the late-12th century, the bishop founded a market town, along the Lauben thoroughfare.
 The town therefore became an important trading post on the Transalpine Augsburg-Venice route over the Brenner Pass, elevation 1371 m above sea level, within the Holy Roman Empire.